Dermatitis and Eczema

 Systemic Treatments

-• Antihistamines: Relieve itching, often using sedating formulas.
+• Antihistamines: Relieve itching.

 • Antibiotics/Antivirals: Treat secondary bacterial or viral infections.